 Click your page’s name to view it, then click the three dots at the top of your page and select “Unarchive“.
 Your page will become active again.

 View any changes or updates to your page by clicking on your Page’s name to view it.
-Then from the top of your screen click the three dots, and select “Activity“.
+Then from the top right of your screen click the three dots, and select “Activity“.

 You can add tags to your pages which help you navigate to them faster from your Library.

 Click on your Page’s name to view it.
 Then from the top of your screen click the three dots, and select “Manage tags“.

 Start typing your tag name into the box provided.
 Hit your enter key to add a new tag, or use an existing tag from the list that appears.

 Once they appear in your library you can click your tag to take you to a list of any pages with that tag, as shown above.